 Deep Conditioners –

-Use a natural deep conditioner that not only delivers deep moisture to the hair and scalp, but will nourish, repair and strengthen damaged hair naturally.
+A "hot" hair oil treatment delivers deep moisture to the hair and scalp, will nourish, repair and strengthen damaged hair naturally.

 Natural Hair Maintenance Common Sense -